advance100/doc_webpack/writing-loaders.md

 ### `context: string`

-The directory of the requiring module.
+The directory of the module.
+Can be used as context for resolving other stuff.

-Keep in mind that a module can be used multiple times and `context` is only the directory of the *first* found dependency to this module.

-In the example: `/abc` because `file.js` is in this directory
+In the example: `/abc` because `resource.js` is in this directory

 ### `request: string`